Supercomputing facilities at NTNU

 For those who are curious about the technical details, Njord has a total of 65 nodes partitioned into 59 compute nodes, 4 I/O nodes and 2 login nodes.
 All 59 compute nodes are shared memory nodes with 8 dual-core power5+ processors 1.9 Ghz.
 Four of the compute nodes have 128 GB memory, while the remaining 55 have 32 GB of memory.
 The system is well-suited for large-scale parallel MPI and OpenMP applications, as well as applications that combine these two communication paradigms.

 Although Njord is happily ensconced at NTNU, all high performance computing in Norway is controlled by a cooperative called NOTUR, which ensures that computing time on the country's four supercomputers is properly allocated.
-You can read more about NOTUR, including about how to apply for computer time, on the consortium's own web pages.
+You can read more about NOTUR, including about how to apply for computer time.